electronstudio/godot_high_scores_tutorial/docs/tutorial.md

 Godot has a built-in sort function, so we could call `scores.sort()`, but this would only sort the scores and not the names.
 The way a professional coder would deal with this would probably be to store the name and score in an object and write a comparator function.
 However, it's more educational (and simpler) for us to just write our own sort function.
+(Not to mention that Godot's support for object-oriented programming is frustratingly rudimentary!)

 This is a famous algorithm called [Bubble Sort](https://en.wikipedia.org/wiki/Bubble_sort).